Salinas, California: Climate

 Downtown Salinas in December 2018.
 Winter months are mild in Salinas.

 Salinas has cool and moderate temperatures, due to the "natural air conditioner" that conveys ocean air and fog from the Monterey Bay to Salinas, while towns to the north and south of Salinas experience hotter summers, as mountains block the ocean air.
-Thus, Salinas weather is closer to that of the Central Coast of California, rather than that of inland valleys, and thus has a mild Mediterranean climate (Köppen Csb) with typical daily highs ranging from 62.4 °F in December to 74.7 °F in September.
-The record highest temperature was 107 °F on September 2, 2017.
-The record lowest temperature was 22 °F on January 12, 1963, and January 13, 2007.
-Annually, there are an average of 5.8 days with 90 °F+ highs, and an average of 7.1 days with lows reaching the freezing mark or lower.
+Thus, Salinas weather is closer to that of the Central Coast of California, rather than that of inland valleys, and thus has a mild Mediterranean climate (Köppen Csb) with typical daily highs ranging from 61.6 °F in December to 74.4 °F in September.
+The record highest temperature was 109 °F on September 2, 2017.
+The record lowest temperature was 18 °F on January 21, 1937.
+Annually, there are an average of 6.4 days with 90 °F+ highs, and an average of 5.5 days with lows reaching the freezing mark or lower.

-Between 1958 and 2018, the coldest measured daytime high in Salinas was 42 F on December 21-22, 1990.
-The warmest night during the station's operation was 67 F on September 2, 2017.
+The coldest measured daytime high in Salinas was 39 F on January 21, 1962.
+The warmest night during the station's operation was 68 F on September 22, 1939.